AlexandraRibeiro/Eclipse_UML_DesignPatterns_GUI/README.md

 # avaj_eclipse

-Implementation of a simple Java program according to a given class diagram written in UML.
+You will have to implement a minimal aircraft simulation program based on a given UML class diagram.
+This project will introduce to you the concept of UML class diagrams and object oriented design patterns, all implemented in the Java language.

 Objectives :
 - Java